-Ecco’s summer menu globally inspired cuisine with a strong emphasis on fresh, sustainable ingredients.
+Ecco’s summer menu globally inspired cuisine with a strong emphasis on fresh, sustainable ingredients, I got the best green house from these Conservatories Near Me.
 And where is a better place to get the best produce the city has to offer than from the roof of its very building?

 As for entrees: opt for the summer fresh catch.
 On this particular evening, Ecoo offered a wild, Alaskan salmon flown fresh into Atlanta.
 Then Chef Craig adds two additional seafood flavors via a fresh trout roe swimming in shrimp jus.
 The salmon was perfectly cooked, and the additional fishy flavors of trout and shrimp were a good touch.
 With a side of asparagus and a wedge of grilled lemon it was a great, light, healthy meal.

 Also, taste a couple of glasses of wine (at least one pinot noir and something-else-red-you-can’t pronounce).
 For dessert – order a glass of Chenin Blanc.
 It will go great with any dessert on the menu.
 We like the homemade mint chocolate chip ice cream made with olive oil and sea salt.
 A little savory and sweet to end the night!

 Ecco does as much to keep their ingredients in-house as possible.
 After his time at La Tavola, Chef Craig knows his dough and makes all their pastas fresh daily.
 Our favorite is the spaghetti al torchio, heirloom tomatoes, torpedo onions, anchovy, basil, pecorino using locally-grown produce (and of course basil from the roof) plus pecorino.
 A simple dish but so tasty: nothing beats fresh noodles with yummy veggies.

 For that great crusty bread Ecco uses Holeman & Finch for their baked goods.